 There’s so much more to running a business with your Silhouette or Cricut than making a few products and sticking them up for sale.
 Today, we are going to quickly look at photo consent forms.

 What is a Photo Consent or Photo Release?

 A photo consent or release is simply a document that gives permission to you or your small business to use images of a person or property that you’ve taken.

 When Do You Need a Photo Consent or Photo Release?

 You’ll want to have a signed photo consent or release on file anytime you are taking pictures of a person or their property to use for online sales, social media, advertising, or on your website.
 Basically, if you plan to sell a product that includes a person or their property in the photos – you’ll want a release.
 A few exceptions: if you are photographing the general public, you don’t need a release.
 For example, you are taking photos of a busy market with hundreds of people in your shot.
 You do not need to get signed release from each person.
 Another time when you don’t need a photography release is if the photos are newsworthy.
 Although this doesn’t apply to most Silhouette or Cricut sellers, if you were taking photos and selling to a newspaper or news source you would not need a release.

 What About Photographing Children?

-Download the photo consent in WORD format here.
+Download the liability release in WORD format by clicking this link.